 Anyone who has ever worked with a narcissist, and that is most of us, knows what whirl-winding energy suckers they are.
-While sipping a quiet cup of coffee on a Saturday morning, you may catch yourself thinking about what to say to Madam Narcissistic boss at the Monday meeting.
-You also contemplate how to edit a coming report and evade the scolding you received last time you gave her some bad news.
-And that boring business trip you said yes to was just to avoid her for a few days.
-The narcissist has entered your head and consumes more and more of your energy.
+While sipping a quiet cup of coffee on a Saturday morning, you may catch yourself rehearsing what to say to your narcissistic boss at Monday’s meeting, how to evade a scolding or whether to accept that boring business trip just to avoid her for a few days.
+The narcissist has entered your head.

 Narcissists in Politics